Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ```
 - After saving and restarting the firmware you should see the ADXL MCU connecting to Klipper.

-- To measure the resonances, see here : https://www.klipper3d.org/Measuring_Resonances.html
+- To measure the resonances, see here: https://www.klipper3d.org/Measuring_Resonances.html